zopefoundation/zc.zodbdgc/src/zc/zodbdgc/README.txt

   wildly faster to iterate over a file storage than over a ZEO connection.
-Using this option uses a file iterator rather than opening a file storage in read-only mode, which avoids scanning the database to build an index and aviods the memory cost of a file-storage index.
+Using this option uses a file iterator rather than opening a file storage in read-only mode, which avoids scanning the database to build an index and avoids the memory cost of a file-storage index.

 0.2.0 2009-06-15